jomjol/AI-on-the-edge-device/code/components/esp-fatfs/README.md

 ## The most relevant changes are:
 ### fatfs/diskio/diskio_sdmmc.c
-lines 106 to 110 changed from:
+DRESULT ff_sdmmc_ioctl (BYTE pdrv, BYTE cmd, void* buff), at lines 106 to 110 changed from:
 ```c
 #if FF_USE_TRIM
         case CTRL_TRIM: